 Credit history check

-Once submitted, the lender reviews this information and, if criteria are met, issues a pre-approval letter stating the maximum amount you can borrow, the estimated interest rate, and the term of the loan.
+Once submitted, the lender reviews this information and, if the criteria are met, issues a pre-approval letter stating the maximum amount you can borrow, the estimated interest rate, and the term of the loan.
 This process typically takes anywhere from a few minutes to a couple of business days, depending on the lender.

 It's important to note that pre-approval does not guarantee final loan approval.
 However, it demonstrates strong borrowing potential and shows the dealership that you're a serious and credible buyer.